Icinga/icingaweb2-module-training/doc/40-Configuration-and-Resources.md

 We can use this new config to refactor our database connection to be in a common place:

-In `library/Training/Database.php` we can create a common database setup:
+In `library/Training/Database.php` we can create a common database setup as a PHP `trait`:

 ```php
 <?php